nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: No existing contact with phone number 98989898 and existing contact with phone number 32323232.

     1. Test case: `add n/James p/98989898 e/james@gmail.com a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney b/04071999`<br>
        Expected: Contact with correct details added to contact list.
 Contact's birthday added to birthday reminder list in correct position.
-Details of the added contact shown in the status message.
+Details of the added contact are shown in the status message.

     1. Test case: `add n/James p/32323232 e/james@gmail.com a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney b/04071999`<br>
        Expected: No contact is added due to duplicated phone number.
-Error details shown in the status message.
+Error details are shown in the status message.

     1. Other incorrect add commands to try: `add <other valid params> b/<future date>`, `add <other valid params> p/hp:1200123`, `...`.<br>
        Expected: No contact is added.
-Error details shown in the status message.
+Error details are shown in the status message.

 1. Adding a contact without optional fields
     1. Prerequisites: No existing contact with phone number 98989898.

     1. Test Case: `add n/James p/98989898 e/james@gmail.com a/311, Clementi Ave 2, #02-25`<br>
        Expected: Contact with correct details added to contact list.
 Birthday reminder list unchanged.
-Details of the added contact shown in the status message.
+Details of the added contact are shown in the status message.

     1. Test case: `add n/James p/98989898 e/jamesgmail.com a/311, Clementi Ave 2, #02-25`<br>
        Expected: No contact is added due to invalid email format.
-Error details shown in the status message.
+Error details are shown in the status message.

     1. Other incorrect add commands to try: `add n/James! <other valid params>`, `add <one invalid param amongst other valid params>`, `...`.<br>
        Expected: No contact is added.
-Error details shown in the status message.
+Error details are shown in the status message.

 ### Find a contact
 1. Find a contact by name